 8. Wear a helmet when you are learning.
 I still wear my surf helmet as it keeps my sunglasses secure on my head and it has protected me from a few nasty bumps.

 9. Look after your fellow kiters.
 Our sport is friendly and pleasant.
 Assisting kiters in need and helping each other out will keep everyone safe and having a nice time.
 Its great to get assistance when you need it in return.

 10. Respect other beach and water users, and follow local rules and regulations.
 The future of our sport hinges on keeping good relations with beach goers, other water craft and local residents and authorities.
 You must never crash your kite on a crowded beach, or on anybody or anything else.
 If in doubt, choose a quieter more suitable location.
 Incidents and accidents at kitesurfing locations could result in kitesurfing being banned.

 11. Join your local Kiteboarding Association.
 Your local Kiteboarding Association runs kiteboarding events, including social ones, liaises with local governments to retain access to kiting locations, and may also offer you 3rd party insurance.

-You are welcome to contribute your own tips and information to this handbook here.
+Got a Top Tip?
+You are welcome to contribute your tips and information to this handbook here.